-CP ALL Public Company Limited ("the Company") and PTT Oil and Retail Counterparty

-Business Public Company Limited ("OR")

-Contract period : 10 years from the beginning of store management unless the contract the Company's compensation formula for OR 1.

-: "OR" will receive compensation for their management according to Management compensation
+Counterparty CP ALL Public Company Limited ("the Company") and PTT Oil and Retail Business Public Company Limited ("OR") Contract period : 10 years from the beginning of store management unless the contract is terminated for other reasons as specified in the Contract.
+Management compensation : "OR" will receive compensation for their management according to the Company's compensation formula for OR 1.
+Other important conditions : Same as SBP Type A